 When you sign this form, you’re authorizing automatic payments to be withdrawn monthly from a designated bank account, as opposed to manually making payments yourself each month.
 This form is also required if you’re borrowing living expenses, so we can deposit your money into your account (if you don’t want autopayments, you can always remove ACH once the deposit is made).

-After your loan is funded, you can update your ACH through our loan servicer, University Accounting Service (UAS).
-UAS’s other options for payment are to pay by check or bill pay with your bank routing number.
+After your loan is funded, you can update your ACH through your loan servicer — for loans funded before 10/16/23, the servicer is University Accounting Service (UAS), and for loans funded on or after 10/16/23, the servicer is Launch.
+Other options for payment include by check or bill pay with your bank routing number.

 We definitely recommend keeping ACH connected — not only will it make payments easier for you and prevent you from accidentally missing a payment, but any interest-bearing loans will also receive a 0.25% interest rate discount for as long as ACH is connected!